 - Whether the employee suffered as a result of the unsafe condition.

 Additionally, an employee may have cause to sue a negligent third party for causing his or her injuries.
 If someone other than an employer or coworker, is responsible for a work-related injury or illness, the employee may be able to bring a third party claim against them.
 Common parties involved in these types of claims include:

 - Equipment manufacturer

-Workplace Injury Attorney Fighting for Victim’s Rights in Fayette County, Nicholas County, Raleigh County & Summers County
+Workplace Injury Lawyer Fighting for Victim’s Rights in Fayette County, Nicholas County, Raleigh County & Summers County

 Being injured at work can be overwhelming.
 You may have sustained serious injuries, resulting in high medical expenses and lost wages for taking much needed time off.
 With bills piling up and no money coming in, it can be difficult to focus on your health and physical recovery.
 At the West Virginia personal injury firm of Hewitt & Salvatore, we fight for you because you deserve us as the voice in your corner, pursuing all legal avenues of compensation so you can focus on getting better.
 Contact our workplace injury attorneys today.